afwbkbc/glsmac/README.md

 Primary source of information is git log.

-Then there's discord where updates are frequent, sometimes I'll explain technical details or plans and also put screenshots of newly added stuff.
-You can also ask me questions and coordinate development if you decide to participate.
+Then there's discord where updates are frequent, sometimes I'll explain technical details or plans and also put screenshots of newly added features.
+There you can also ask me questions and coordinate development if you decide to participate.

 Then there's this README but I'll only put generic stuff here and won't update often.